deankoch/snapKrig/README.md

 This is a continuation of the [`pkern`](https://github.com/deankoch/pkern) package, just with a catchier name and some updates.
 Development on `pkern` has ended, with `snapKrig` picking up where it left off.

-The most important update in this version was to define an S3 class, "bk" for grid list objects (which are usually named `g` in examples).
-The base class for "bk" still a list, and square-bracket replace/access calls with entry names, like `g[['gdim']]` and `g[c('gdim', 'gres')]`, still behave the same way.
+The most important update in this version was to define an S3 class, "sk" for grid list objects (which are usually named `g` in examples).
+The base class for "sk" still a list, and square-bracket replace/access calls with entry names, like `g[['gdim']]` and `g[c('gdim', 'gres')]`, still behave the same way.
 However, grid data values can now be accessed/assigned directly via square-bracket indexing, such as with `g[i]` instead of `g[["gval"]][i]`.
 For numeric indices, `g` now behaves like a numeric vector.

-We also now have a large number of methods defined for "bk", including common generics like `summary`, `plot`, `length`, `range`, `mean`, `sum`, and much more.
-Group generics like `exp`, `*`, and `>` also have methods for `g` and will return a "bk" object directly (no more fussing with `modifyList`).
+We also now have a large number of methods defined for "sk", including common generics like `summary`, `plot`, `length`, `range`, `mean`, `sum`, and much more.
+Group generics like `exp`, `*`, and `>` also have methods for `g` and will return a "sk" object directly (no more fussing with `modifyList`).

 # Coming soon